-For more complicated registration processes such as cross-registration between schools after the change of program period, students should use the paper Registration Adjustment Form (from the Registrar web pages.
+For more complicated registration processes, such as cross-registration between schools after the change of program period, students should use the paper Registration Adjustment Form (from the Registrar web pages.
+(See https://registrar.columbia.edu/forms.)

 International Students dropping courses must maintain full-time enrollment (a full or extended residence unit) to keep their student visa and their right to apply for or remain in Columbia housing.